St George's Garrison Church, Woolwich: Construction and embellishment

 The first chapel for the Royal Artillery was part of the Royal Artillery Barracks complex at the north end of Woolwich Common.
 It was built in 1808 and after St George's was built it was converted into a theatre.

 The idea for building a new garrison church came from Lord Sidney Herbert, the Secretary of State for War.
 The design of the church is similar to that of T.H.
 Wyatt's parish church in Wilton, close to the Herbert family seat at Wilton House.
 Lord Herbert no doubt influenced the choice of style and the architect.
 In Woolwich, Wyatt was assisted by his younger brother Matthew.
-The choice of the Wyatt brothers may also have been influenced by the fact that both the nearby Royal Artillery Barracks and the Royal Military Academy were designed by their forebear, James Wyatt.
+The choice of the Wyatt brothers may also have been influenced by the fact that both the nearby Royal Artillery Barracks and the Royal Military Academy had been designed by their great-great grandfather James Wyatt.
 The Wyatt brothers designed a church in the Early Christian/Lombardic Romanesque style with Byzantine influences in the interior.
 The church was built by the Pimlico builders George Smith and Co.

 Soon after completion, seating capacity was increased from 1,550 to 1,700.
 Royal Artillery officers raised money for stained-glass windows and a church organ.
 Further embellishments consisted of mosaics (1902–03) and various memorials for deceased artillery men.
 South of the church an obelisk was erected to the memory of those who fell in the Second Boer War.